arorarohanx/Zoom-Meeting-Join-Automation/README.md

 # Zoom-Meeting-Join-Automation
-Hey Guys Another automation on Zoom for lazy guys like me and you :)
+Another automation on Zoom for lazy guys like me and you :)

 Much Important :-- **It can only work for 1920x1080p resolution**